Three Things to Learn in Tao Te Ching

 First, staying detached.

 By staying detached from your desires and follow the law of the universe, you are adhering to “The Way” to do things, rather than “Your Way”.

 Second, letting go.

-Let yourself go, and allow your nature to take its course!
+Let yourself go, and allow nature to take its course!
 Work hard for what you want, but feel happy and thankful for what you are given.
 Smell the sweetness of life and enjoy the whispers of your loved ones.
 In any setback, see it as a lesson life teaches you and garner from it the valuable experience it bestows.

-“If you realize that you have enough, you are truly rich,” says Lao Tzu.
+“If you realise that you have enough, you are truly rich,” says Lao Tzu.

 Third, keeping things simple.